Legion2/open-cue-cli/Readme.md

 ```

 ### Examples
-Activates the profile `SDKL_Fire` from the game `Common` and also set the game active
+Activates the profile `Fire`
 ```
-open-cue-cli state set -s -g Common SDKL_Fire
+open-cue-cli profile activate Fire
 ```

-Lists all profiles of the current game
+Lists all profiles
 ```
 open-cue-cli profile list
 ```

-Plays the profile `SDKL_Explosion` of the current game as event
+Plays the profile `Wave` as event for a short time
 ```
-open-cue-cli event set SDKL_Explosion
+open-cue-cli profile trigger Wave
 ```

 ### Profiles
 All profiles that you want to use with the Open CUE CLI must be in the iCUE `GameSdkEffects` directory.
 On Windows this is in the installation directory of iCUE `C:\Program Files (x86)\Corsair\CORSAIR iCUE Software\GameSdkEffects`.
-These profiles are just the exported files from iCUE profiles.
+These profiles are just the exported files when you export a profile in iCUE.
 When export profiles from iCUE only select "Lighting Effects" in the export settings.

 Profiles are grouped into games, this is because the SDK was designed for iCUE Game integration.